Wheeler Primary School

 Please encourage your child to bring their book bag every day.
 Three reads a week, signed by an adult, earns the title “Regular Reader” and we are aiming for 100% across both classes.

-This website can help. https://ttrockstars.com
+This website can help.

-Spellings remain a focus and your child will bring their spellings home each week on a Monday, to learn ready for a spelling test on the Friday.
+Spellings remain a focus and your child will bring their spellings home each week on a Monday to learn ready for a spelling test on the Friday.

 Merits will be awarded each week, so keep an eye out for a special certificate coming home with your child.
+We will inform you if they are due to receive one using Marvellous Me.

 Year 5 Curriculum

-Welcome to the Summer Term Year 5!
+Welcome back to Year 5 for the Summer Term!

 Year 6 Curriculum

-As always, thank you for your continued support.
+Thank you for your continued support.

 Google Maps